11 Incredibly Powerful Ways To Nurture Inclusion At The Workplace

 The problem is, you have a set menu.
 Even unknowingly, you have managed to alienate half of your guests.

 Seeing that problem, you made a few changes the next time you hosted a dinner.
 And the following week.
 And the week after that.
 Until finally, you create a menu that every guest manages to enjoy.

 Diversity is getting a dinner invitation.
 Inclusion is making sure everyone enjoys the meal.

 Creating an inclusive workplace culture is very different from simply creating a diverse company culture.

 A diverse workforce means having a headcount of employees of various gender, races, and sexual orientations only because it looks good on the company’s brochure.

-On the other hand, an inclusive company culture sheds itself on unconscious bias in the work environment.
+On the other hand, an inclusive company culture separates itself from any possible unconscious bias in the work environment.
 Employees feel included irrespective of who they are or as what they identify themselves as.

 11 Actionable Steps To Improve Inclusion At The Workplace

 The significant challenge for inclusion is to build a company culture where everyone feels included.

 You go through significant troubles to bring in diverse talents to your organization.
 So why not ensure that their employee experience is more than stellar.

 Here are 11 remarkable ways to build an inclusion strategy that actually works.

 1. Educate Managers About Inclusion At The Workplace

 An organization’s managers are monumental in promoting an inclusive workplace culture.

 A manager is most often on the frontline and acts as the bridge between employees and the management.
 Thus it matters a lot that they know how to handle a diverse workforce.

 But here’s the thing.
 Mishaps happen.
 That is why managers need to be educated and trained to understand and support all employees and cultivate an inclusive culture.

 Recently, Starbucks was plagued by an unseen act of racism that shook the company to its core.

 In response, the coffee chain held a mandatory ‘unconscious bias’ training attended by roughly 175,000 Starbucks employees.
 Additionally, it closed almost 8,000 of their stores until the diversity training was completed.